-\textbf{\(\lambda_1\) and \(\lambda_2\).}\; Table \ref{tab:lambda_abs} systematically explores the two \spt\ hyper-parameters \(\lambda_1\) and \(\lambda_2\) for SalUn + \spt\ and \spt.
-When \(\lambda_1=1\) (without \(\mathcal{L}_{\text{over}}\)), \spt\ behaves like a conventional unlearning objective: forgetting is perfect, but collateral damage remains high.
-Incorporating of \(\mathcal{L}_{\text{over}}\) mitigates the collateral damages while leaving retention intact.
+\textbf{\(\lambda_1\) and \(\lambda_2\).}\; Table \ref{tab:lambda_abs} systematically explores the two \spt\ hyperparameters \(\lambda_1\) and \(\lambda_2\) for SalUn + \spt\ and \spt.
+When \(\lambda_1=1\) (without \(\mathcal{L}_{\text{o}}\)), \spt\ behaves like a conventional unlearning objective: forgetting is perfect, but collateral damage remains high.
+Incorporating \(\mathcal{L}_{\text{o}}\) mitigates the collateral damage while leaving retention intact.
 Orthogonally, increasing \(\lambda_2\) enlarges the forget-class spread and therefore suppresses Proto-Acc\(_f\) from near-total recovery to approximately zero, but at the cost of a few points of Acc\(_{rt}\).
 A balanced configuration such as \(\lambda_1=0.7\) and \(\lambda_2=1\) achieves near-optimal performance.
-Crucially, these gains emerge only when \emph{both} \(\mathcal{L}_{\text{over}}\) and \(\mathcal{L}_{\text{sim}}\) are active; disabling either loss immediately re-darken one of the blind spots, underscoring that the two terms are complementary and must be deployed together.
+Crucially, these gains emerge only when \emph{both} \(\mathcal{L}_{\text{o}}\) and \(\mathcal{L}_{\text{sim}}\) are active; disabling either loss immediately re-darkens one of the blind spots, underscoring that the two terms are complementary and must be deployed together.